-In Class: Audio from Diane Rehm Show with guests Sissela Bok and James Q. Wilson
+In Class: Audio from Diane Rehm Show with guests Sissela Bok and James Q. Wilson Recommended Reading:

 Bok, Lying: Moral Choice in Public and Private Life Matin Wachs, "The Ethical Dilemmas in Forecasting for Public Policy,"in Bruce Broder, "Bush's Tax Cut Brushoff," The Washington Post, Mar.
 9, 2003.
 Grieder, The Education of David StockmanPear, "Inquiry Confirms Top Medicare Official Threatened Actuary Over Cost of Drug Benefits," New York Times, July 7, 2004.
 Kettl, Deficit PoliticsCitizens For Tax Justice, "Year-by-Year Analysis of the Bust Tax Cuts Shows Growing Tilt to the Very Rich," June 12, 2002.
-The Heritage Foundation, "The 2003 Tax Cuts and the Economy" Recent newspaper and periodical articles on the additional tax cuts of 2006

-10. Congress: Money, Influence, Ethics, and Decision-making (Nov.
-7)

-Does money buy influence with members of congress?
+The Heritage Foundation, "The 2003 Tax Cuts and the Economy" Recent newspaper and periodical articles on the additional tax cuts of 2006 10.
+Congress: Money, Influence, Ethics, and Decision-making (Thur.
+July 27) Does money buy influence with members of congress?
 Do ethical considerations matter in congressional decision-making?
 What are some of the consequences of the close links between money, influence, and congressional decision-making?
 How should a senior administrator respond when members of congress attempt to prevent him/her from enforcing the law and those members actively provide support or cover for people who have violated the law?
-How should a senior administrator respond when she/he knows that laws congress is preparing to pass or has passed that will make it legal for some to steal from others?
+How should a senor administrator respond when she/he knows that laws congress is preparing to pass or has passed that will make it legal for some to steal from others?
 Is the "corruption" in congress the case of a "few bad apples," a matter of political party, or is it systemic?

-Required Reading: Caiden and Caiden: "Administrative Corruption," in Bruce ed.
-Riccucci, "William Black Tackles the Savings and Loan Debacle"
+Independent Research Paper Option: Will the Pension Benefit Guarantee Corporation be the next big (corporate) bailout funded by taxpayers?
+Required Reading: Riccucci, "William Black Tackles the Savings and Loan Debacle" Recommended Reading:

-Recommended Reading: Bok, Lying: Moral Choice in Public and Private Life James Q. Wilson, The Moral Sense Recent newspaper and periodical articles on Congressman "Duke" Cunningham, Jack Abramoff, and Tom Delay Recent newspaper and periodical articles about the demolition of the House Ethics Committee after its reprimands of Tom Delay Recent newspaper and periodical articles on the Pension Benefit Guarantee Corporation

-IV.
-PRIVATE SECTOR EXECUTIVES

-11. Lies, Lying, or Systemic Corruption in the Private Sector (Nov.
-14)

-Is lying by senior executives in the private sector limited to a few "bad apples," a few corrupt corporations, or is it systemic?
+Bok, Lying: Moral Choice in Public and Private Life James Q. Wilson, The Moral Sense Recent newspaper and periodical articles on Congressman "Duke" Cunningham, Jack Abramoff, and Tom Delay Recent newspaper and periodical articles about the demolition of the House Ethics Committee in the House after its reprimands of Tom Delay Recent newspaper and periodical articles on the Pension Benefit Guarantee Corporation IV.
+PRIVATE SECTOR EXECUTIVES 11.
+Lies, Lying, or Systemic Corruption in the Private Sector (Tue.
+Aug.
+1) Is lying by senior executives in the private sector limited to a few "bad apples," a few corrupt corporations, or is it systemic?
 What contributions do elected officials make to the level of lying in the private sector?
 How widespread is lying or deceit by private sector organizations who have government contracts?
 What are some of the consequences of lying by individual executives or corporations?
+Required Reading:

-Required Reading: Caiden and Caiden: "Administrative Corruption," in Bruce ed.
-Riccucci, "Stephen Marica: Using the Wedtech Scandal to Establish Credibility" or McLean and Elkind, Enron: The Smartest Guys in the Room

-In-Class: "World Com," Hedrick Smith (PBS Video)
+Caiden and Caiden: "Administrative Corruption," in Bruce ed.
+Riccucci, "Stephen Marica: Using the Wedtech Scandal to Establish Credibility" or McLean and Elkind, Enron: The Smartest Guys in the Room In-Class: "World Com," Hedrick Smith (PBS Video) Recommended:

-Recommended: